TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic.md

 tags: [ "Tyk Classic plugins" ]
 ---

-An API can be configured so that one or more of its associated plugins can execute at different phases of the request life cycle.
-Each plugin configuration serves to identify the plugin source file path and the name of the corresponding function, triggered at each request lifecycle stage.
+An API can be configured so that one or more of its associated plugins can execute at different phases of the request / response lifecycle.
+Each plugin configuration serves to identify the plugin source file path and the name of the corresponding function, triggered at each request / response lifecycle stage.

 This guide explains how to configure plugins for Tyk Classic APIs within the [Tyk Classic API definition](#tyk-classic-apidef) or via the [API designer](#tyk-classic-dashboard) in Tyk Dashboard.